What is MVP?

 👍🏻 Best for: checking if an app is relevant to the market needs.

 Single Feature MVP is also called ‘One Painkiller.’
-This minimum viable product template works like this: you just pick one key feature that will be a painkiller for your target audience and solve their problems.
+This minimum viable product template works like this: you pick one key feature that will be a painkiller for your target audience and solve their problems.
 Usually, these single features correlate with a unique selling point of a startup.

 👍🏻 Best for: verifying the technical feasibility of an app.

-6 apps that started like MVPs
+15 apps that started as MVPs

 Amazon

 Amazon is one of the most successful minimum viable product examples.
 Jeff Bezos started the marketplace in the early 1990s as an online bookstore.
 The website was a one-painkiller MVP: Bezos began brainstorming a list of ideas that he could sell successfully on the internet.
-From 20 different options, he went down to five products, which included videos, books, software, computers, and even compact discs.
+From 20 different options, he went down to five products, which included videos, books, software, computers, and even CDs.

 Airbnb